n-alex-goncalves/BiscaMultiplayer/README.md

 - [X] Implement a promise delay function to replace the timeout function in the server.
 - [X] Implement an end animation that moves the card trick towards the winning player.
 - [X] Fix a mismatch between the client's perception and the received game state when clicking a card too fast.
 - [X] Replace the cloud platform Render with Railway.app to prevent spin down during momemnts of inactivity.
+- [ ] Make the objects follow the SOLID principles.
 - [ ] Add sound effects for card draw and card placement.
 - [ ] Handle disconnects and allow the disconnecting player to return to a game after a set period.
 - [ ] Preload the API images for the top cards on the deck for faster load times.